lowRISC/qemu/docs/opentitan/spidevflash.md

    the connection has been established

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.

+* `--idle` wait for the specified delay in seconds before attempting a connection to the QEMU SPI device socket

 * `--log-udp` specify a UDP port on the local host to redirect log messages,